jonreid/OCMockito/README.md

 How do you stub methods that return structs?
 --------------------------------------------

-Use `willReturnStruct:objCType:` passing a pointer to your structure and the type created with the Objective-C `@encode()` compiler directive:
+Use `willReturnStruct:objCType:` passing a pointer to your structure and its type from the Objective-C `@encode()` compiler directive:

 ```obj-c
 SomeStruct aStruct = {...};